-Blazars are a subclass of active galactic nuclei.
-These are sources with relativistic outflows of material close to a supermassive black hole.
+Blazars are a subclass of active galactic nuclei (AGN).
+AGN sometimes exhibit relativistic outflows of plasma originating close to the supermassive black hole in the center of the host galaxy.
 We study blazars, as in those sources, the jet points at Earth, and we can directly ‘look into the jet’.
-I have used a sample of ~100 southern blazars from the TANAMI sample to study their multiwavelength behavior.
+I have used a sample of ~100 southern blazars from the TANAMI sample to study their multiwavelength and multimessenger behavior.
 I combine data from various instruments to construct broadband spectral energy distributions (SED).
 These allow us to take a closer look at the physical mechanisms involved in producing powerful AGN jets.
 The underlying emission mechanism of the high-energy peak is unclear.
 AGN are possible sources of Ultra-High Energy Cosmic Rays (UHECR).
 In this case the high energy hump could be produced through photopion production.

 [Image caption on mouse hover or click]

-TANAMI VLBI images show the inner regions of the jet; these images are used for studies of the morphology and kinematic studies.
+TANAMI VLBI images show the inner regions of the jet; these images are used for morphology and kinematic studies.
 We combined the information at radio wavelength with other frequencies to build a multiwavelength picture for each source.

 Changes in Fermi/LAT flux are not always seen as strongly in the X-rays, but often in the optical.
 Fermi/LAT light curves with a Bayesian Block algorithm allow me to segment the data into times of statistically constant flux.
 These time ranges can be used to construct broadband SEDs.
 The SEDs allow us to study the blazar sequence, Compton dominance, the fundamental plane of black hole and the big blue bump over varying flux states of the blazars.